 This trip was designed mainly for families with children and not so much for experienced hikers.
-For example in Zion most if not all must see attractions require more than few hours hiking.
+For example in Zion most if not all must-see attractions require more than a few hours hiking.
 That with small children is somewhat problematic.
 Our son was four and a half when we did this trip and we had zero issues enjoying it.
 Trip ends in Las Vegas by design since after all that walking and nature you need a little bit of Las Vegas 🙂

 |Day||From||To||Stay at||Drive Time|